 you’ve lost your sense of smell or taste or it’s changed

-you’ve been asked to by a local authority
+you’ve been asked to by a local council

 you’re taking part in a government pilot project